iappyx/Instrumenta/README.md

 - Remove stamps from this slide / all slides
 - Insert special characters
 - Insert process (SmartArt)
+- Manage hidden PowerPoint tags of slides and shapes

 # Platform support
 All functions supported in Windows.